-When it comes to shopping for a diamond, there are lots of variables.
-You know the 4 C’s: Cut, Carat, Clarity and Color, but how do you choose the best of each without sacrificing quality or breaking the budget?
-Here are some tips to help you choose the best diamond color to fit your budget and style.
+When it comes to shopping for a diamond, there are lots of variables to consider.
+You have probably heard or the 4 C’s: Cut, Carat, Clarity and Color, but how do you choose the best of each without sacrificing quality or breaking the budget?
+In this article we would like to discuss the diamond color.

 The most widely used diamond color grading system was originally developed by the Gemological Institute of America (GIA) in the 1950s.
 Many well known and highly respected gemological laboratories from around the world use the same system and language to describe the presence (or lack) of color in a diamond.